Aryna Sabalenka: 2020: Three tour titles, top 10

-2021: World No. 1 in doubles, two major semifinals, world No. 2 in singles
+2021: Doubles No. 1, singles No. 2

-Sabalenka entered 2021 on a nine-match winning streak, and participated in her first tournament of the year at the Abu Dhabi Open as the fourth seed.
+Sabalenka entered 2021 on a nine-match winning streak and participated in her first tournament at the Abu Dhabi Open as the fourth seed.
 She defeated Polona Hercog in straight sets, coming back from a 5–2 deficit in the first set, and then defeated Ajla Tomljanović and Ons Jabeur to reach the quarterfinals, similarly in straight sets.
-She defeated Elena Rybakina in the quarterfinals, where she dropped her first set of the week, before defeating Maria Sakkari, in straight sets.
-In the final, Sabalenka defeated first-time finalist Veronika Kudermetova, in straight sets, losing just four games in total.
-The run to the title at Abu Dhabi extended her winning streak to 15 matches, and catapulted her to a new ranking of No. 7.
+She beat Elena Rybakina in the quarterfinals, where she dropped her first set of the week before defeating Maria Sakkari in straight sets.
+In the final, Sabalenka defeated first-time finalist Veronika Kudermetova in straight sets, losing just four games in total.
+The run to the title at Abu Dhabi extended her winning streak to 15 matches and catapulted her to a new ranking of No. 7.

 Sabalenka went into the Australian Open looking to make a Grand Slam singles quarterfinal for the first time in her career.
-She was defeated in the fourth round by 23-time Grand Slam champion Serena Williams in three sets.
+In three sets, she was defeated in the fourth round by 23-time Grand Slam champion Serena Williams.
 Sabalenka won the doubles competition with Elise Mertens.
-By virtue of winning the title, Sabalenka ascended to world No. 1 in the doubles rankings for the first time in her career, on 22 February 2021.
+By winning the title, Sabalenka ascended to world No. 1 in the doubles rankings for the first time in her career on 22 February 2021.

-As defending champion at the Qatar Open in Doha, and after receiving a first-round bye, Sabalenka was defeated in her first match by eventual finalist Garbiñe Muguruza, in three sets.
-At the Dubai Tennis Championships, in her first tournament since becoming No. 1 in doubles, Sabalenka and Mertens received a bye in the first round and lost their opening match to Jessica Pegula and Bethanie Mattek-Sands.
+As defending champion at the Qatar Open in Doha, and after receiving a first-round bye, Sabalenka was defeated in her first match by eventual finalist Garbiñe Muguruza in three sets.
+At the Dubai Tennis Championships, in her first tournament since becoming No. 1 in doubles, Sabalenka and Mertens received a bye in the first round.
+They lost their opening match to Jessica Pegula and Bethanie Mattek-Sands.
 Sabalenka cruised through to the quarterfinals in the singles event, defeating 15th seed Anett Kontaveit along the way, before losing to Muguruza for the second time in as many weeks, again in three sets.